alexaulbach/RadarTracker/README.md

 # RadarTracker
 A Factorio mod, that adds "trackers", which can track **trains, cars, tanks (any vehicle-type) and immoveables like train-stops**..

-Graphics: For Immoveables-Tracker: YuokiTani.
+Graphics: Trackers by YuokiTani.
 Thanks to him.

 # Description
 Radar-tracker tries to let you keep track of your factory: It triggers _charting_ (actualization of the map) only for the "most important" things.